 2. Acting out of Spite

 Hurt feelings, anger, and bitterness often come up when you end a marriage.
 You may want to lash out and punish your spouse.
-Many people try to use their divorce this way.
+Many people try to use divorce this way.
 These feelings are often natural and understandable, but they don’t usually make for a good divorce strategy.

 While it may be cathartic, a scorched-earth, conflict-heavy approach costs a lot of money.
 Fighting about every last detail takes time.
 And again, anger can lead to making rash decisions that come back to bite you in the end.
 You can cost yourself a lot of time, money, and unnecessary headaches.
 This is true in all splits, but especially in high asset divorce when there’s more to fight about.